citp/privacy-policy-historical/t/tr/tra/travelodge.co.uk.md

 Statistical| Google Analytics and Web trends| Records (anonymous) statistical information about usage of the Travelodge websites for performance monitoring and to drive insight into areas for improvement
  | Maxymiser| Travelodge uses Maxymiser to test new content on our site to improve performance.
 The cookie is set if you visit a page that has is being optimised and is used to recognise you and serve you the most relevant content when you return to the site.
 Marketing| Doubleclick| Doubleclick use cookies to serve Travelodge advertising across other relevant websites.
 They also gather information about advertising performance and conversion information.
+ | ReallyB2B| ReallyB2B use cookies to help Travelodge identify where visitors to our website are coming from and help Travelodge take decisions regarding business marketing activities.
- | Silverpop| Silverpop track any interaction and conversion that comes as a result of clicking on a link in a Travelodge promotional email using cookies.
+ | Redeye| Redeye track any interaction and conversion that comes as a result of clicking on a link in a Travelodge promotional email using cookies.
  | Affiliate Window| As part of our affiliate programme these cookies and tags are used to track and store information if you click on an affiliate window link on a third party website, banner, advertisement or email.
 They also track conversion and information about the referring site and time of the click.

 Most web browsers allow some control of most cookies through the browser settings.

  **Security of your information**

 We follow strict security procedures in the storage and disclosure of information which you have given us.
 This is to prevent unauthorised access or unlawful processing of your personal information.
-For additional peace of mind, credit card details are not recorded on the Travelodge site when booking a room.
 Please see our [Site Security policy](https://www.travelodge.co.uk/about-us/our-responsibilities/site-security "Site security policy") for more information.

  **Your consent**